Who Is Lady Gaga’s Boyfriend? ‘Million Reasons’ Why Christian Carino Is The One

 While there are no details how Lady Gaga and her boyfriend spent their date inside the hotel, Dylan McDermott, Christina Aguilera, and fashion designer Tommy Hilfiger were all spotted leaving the venue around the same time that night.

 Lady Gaga and Christian Carino sparked dating rumors during the Super Bowl weekend last month when they were spotted kissing on the field as the “Million Reasons” hitmaker was preparing for her iconic halftime performance.
-A week before the Super Bowl, Lady Gaga and Christian Carino showed up at Tommy and Gigi Hadid’s Spring 2017 fashion show and were later spotted at a Kings Of Leon concert in California.
+A week before the Super Bowl, Lady Gaga and Christian Carino showed up at Tommy and Gigi Hadid’s Spring 2017 fashion show and were later spotted at a Kings of Leon concert in California.

 Christian Carino will most likely come to support his girlfriend at Coachella 2017 next month, where Lady Gaga is set to perform two consecutive weekends.

 The “Poker Face” singer confirmed her headline Coachella gig earlier this month, when she wrote on Twitter, “Let’s party in the desert,” and posted a picture of the music festival’s lineup.

-Let's party in the desert! ????✌️???? pic.twitter.com/2SYOv7TscF
+Let's party in the desert!????✌️???? pic.twitter.com/2SYOv7TscF

 — xoxo, Joanne (@ladygaga) March 1, 2017

-Lady Gaga is replacing Beyoncé’s headline spot, as the “Formation” singer had to drop out because of her pregnancy.
+Lady Gaga is replacing Beyonce’s headline spot, as the “Formation” singer had to drop out because of her pregnancy.
 While it’s too early to talk about Lady Gaga’s possible pregnancy from boyfriend Christian Carino, as the two have been dating for only a month, the two sure seem like the happiest couple ever.

 More importantly, Lady Gaga is certainly done with bad romances in her life.
 Last year, Lady Gaga and actor Taylor Kinney infamously called off their engagement.
-Lady Gaga and Kinney had dated for nearly five years before the actor asked Gaga to be his wife in February, 2015.
-But the two called off their marriage plans in July, 2016.
+Lady Gaga and Kinney had dated for nearly five years before the actor asked Gaga to be his wife in February of 2015.
+But the two called off their marriage plans in July of 2016.

-But the list of Lady Gaga’s bad romances doesn’t end with Kinney, as the singer dated in the mid-2000s her then manager, Rob Fusari, even though he was engaged and living with his fiancée.
-After their split, Lady Gaga and Fusari engaged in an ugly court battle, with Fusari seeking a 20 per cent cut from song royalties and 15 per cent of merchandise sales as part of their 2006 contract, according to the Daily Mail.
+But the list of Lady Gaga’s bad romances doesn’t end with Kinney, as the singer dated her then-manager Rob Fusari in the mid-2000s, even though he was engaged and living with his fiancée.
+After their split, Lady Gaga and Fusari engaged in an ugly court battle, with Fusari seeking a 20 percent cut from song royalties and 15 percent of merchandise sales as part of their 2006 contract, according to the Daily Mail.

 ¿Novio favoritos de Lady Gaga?
 Luc Carl, Rob Fusari, Dada Williams, Speedy, Taylor Kinney o Christian Carino.
 Vota: https://t.co/wyLFXeHHtU pic.twitter.com/PbPBFgRJ7C